fornwall/unicode-presentation/presentation/UNICODE.md

 "Unicode is intended to address the need for a workable, reliable world text encoding.

-Unicode could be roughly described as "wide-body ASCII" that has been stretched to 16 bits to encompass the characters of all the world's **living languages**.
+Unicode could be roughly described as .green["wide-body ASCII" that has been stretched to 16 bits] to encompass the characters of all the world's .red[living languages].

-In a properly engineered design, 16 bits per character are more than sufficient for this purpose."
+In a properly engineered design, .blue[16 bits per character are more than sufficient for this purpose]."

 ---
 # Identitet för bokstäver oavsett teckenkodning
-- "Bokstäver" får en **identitet oavsett byte-representation**
+- "Bokstäver" får en .blue[identitet oavsett byte-representation]

 - Denna identitet identifieras av ett numeriskt värde, som A:=0x0041, B:=0x0042, ...

-- En mer abstrakt nivå än teckenkodning
+- En .blue[mer abstrakt nivå än teckenkodning], oberoende av byte-representation

 ???
 - Påpeka vikten av att dela upp förståelsen av teckenkodning som en sak